Author – Sanket Jain

 |Potential to develop riverside tourism and cultural entertainment||Competition with state capital Mumbai for development funds|

 A new consortium ‘Pune Smart City Development Corporation Limited’ has been created to approve and manage 15 different projects across the city and some projects specific ones in the Aundh-Baner-Balewadi region.
 Kunal Kumar, Pune Municipal Corporation’s dynamic commissioner has been recognized for taking ownership on various urban development initiatives and leading the team that won the national competition for smart cities.

 Pune has been the pioneer in waste management due to the efforts of the SWaCH initiative, which is India’s first wholly-owned cooperative of self-employed waste pickers, which is today an autonomous enterprise that provides front-end waste management services to the citizens of Pune.

-However, energy experts like Sunil Sood from IAEMP are quite skeptical of a proper implementation of these ideal solutions that make city smart due to the lack of smart planning.
+However, energy experts like Sunil Sood from IAEMP are quite skeptical about proper implementation of these ideal solutions that make a city smart due to the lack of smart planning.
 Maharashtra Chief Minister Devendra Fadnavis has rightly pointed out “Smart cities cannot be a reality unless it is adequately backed by smart planning.”
 So we have to see if the citizens and authorities of Pune rise above these obstacles and make Pune the model smart city in India!